EnterpriseDB/mysql_fdw/README.md

 INNER and LEFT/RIGHT OUTER joins are supported, and not the FULL OUTER, SEMI, and ANTI join.
 This is a performance feature.

+### AGGREGATE push-down
+mysql_fdw now also supports aggregate push-down.
+Push aggregates to the remote MySQL server instead of fetching all of the rows and aggregating them locally.
+This gives a very good performance boost for the cases where aggregates can be pushed down.
+The push-down is currently limited to aggregate functions min, max, sum, avg, and count, to avoid pushing down the functions that are not present on the MySQL server.
+Also, aggregate filters and orders are not pushed down.

 Usage
 -----